MrSpadala/alpha-zero/README.md

 Tested on Keras 2.2.0 and Tensorflow 1.8.0

 ## How to run
-‘python3 alpha-zero.py train‘ if you want to launch training ‘python3 alpha-zero.py play‘ if you want to play against a trained policy.
-Make sure to have downloaded the .zip file in the release section and moved its contents inside ‘checkpoints/‘ folder
+`python3 alpha-zero.py train` if you want to launch training `python3 alpha-zero.py play` if you want to play against a trained policy.
+Make sure to have downloaded the .zip file in the release section and moved its contents inside `checkpoints/` folder

 ## Training
 In the release section you can find some checkpoints of a neural network trained to play connect four game.